Frida Kahlo Film

 1938 saw Frida Kahlo’s first exhibition, held in Julian Levy’s Gallery in New York.
 It was a great success.
 Frida’s work was so personal she found it difficult to understand others could appreciate her work.
 Yet the American, actor Edward G Robinson purchased four of her paintings for $200 each.

-In 1939, Frida and Diego were divorced.
+In 1939, Frida Kahlo and Diego Riveria were divorced.
 Subsequently, Frida suffered long periods of loneliness.
 She threw herself into her work because she wanted no financial support from Diego.
 She cut her hair very short.
 Destroying, she believed, the symbol of feminine beauty and sensuality Diego so admired.
 She also gave up wearing long skirts and instead wore men’s suits.
 Some were so big, they may well have come from Diego Rivera’s own wardrobe.
 Frida travelled to San Francisco in 1940 for treatment from Dr. Eloesser for severe back pain.

 Frida’s Reputation Grows